CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 Conduct a temporal analysis to understand how house prices have evolved over time and identify any seasonal trends or patterns.</P>
 - **Interactive Dashboard**: </p>
 Develop an interactive dashboard that allows users to explore the data and insights visually and to generate custom reports based on their preferences.</P>

+## Contact
+Thank you for reading.
+If you have any questions regarding this project, you can email me at candice.wu.555@gmail.com.